jimdb-org/jimdb/docs/source/index.rst

-.. chubaodb_readthedoc documentation master file, created by sphinx-quickstart on Fri Nov  8 16:59:02 2019.
+..
+JIMDB_readthedoc documentation master file, created by sphinx-quickstart on Fri Nov  8 16:59:02 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.